Maxymax200/BOTW-Guide/README.md

 - Proceed to map all your controller button inputs
 - At the top, enter in a controller profile name, e.g. "GamePad Controller"
 - Click Save

+- On the top bar, go to Options -> General settings
+- Press 'Add' where the Game Paths section
+- Select the folder where the BOTW file is located
+- Reload CEMU and the game should be there

+# Optimising CEMU

+- On the top bar click Options -> General settings
+- Navigate to the Graphics tab
+- Change the "Graphics API" to Vulkan if it is not already
+- Ensure that your "Graphics Device" is set to use your most powerful GPU if your device has dual graphics
+- Set "VSync" to Match emulated display (Experimental).
+If you use a display with variable refresh rate (G-SYNC), set this to Off instead
+- Enable Async shader compiler
+- Navigate to the Audio tab
+- Under General, change "API" to XAudio2

+# Optimising BOTW

+- On the top bar, click Graphic Packs
+- Check the "Installed Games" box
+- On the bottom-right of the window, use the Download latest community graphic packs button
+- Once the download has finished, navigate to the Mods category
+- Select and enable the FPS++ checkbox

+N.B.
+By default, this is set to 60FPS.
+This increases the smoothness of gameplay, however it can cause some [issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B).
+When these occur, simply set the limit to 30 until you've gotten beyond the point where the issue occurs.

+- Minimize the mods category
+- Select and enable the Graphics checkbox
+- You should see a menu on the right half of the window, where you can edit graphical settings

+### Aspect Ratio

+The game runs at 16:9 by default.
+If your moniter isn't 16:9 then change it

+### Resolution

+Depending on how powerful your GPU is, you can change the resolution to make it higher.
+Run it at different resolutions to see what runs and looks the best

+### Anti-Aliasing

+Just leave it on default for the best of both

+### Shadows

+This changes the resolutions of shadows.
+Set it to 300% for the best quality

+### Shadow Draw Distance

+Set it to Very High to increase detail whil not sacrificing too much detail